easysql/easy_sql/docs/easy_sql/linter.md

 - path: The location of the ETL file.
 - include: Comma separated rule id to be included.
 - exclude: Comma separated rule id to be excluded.
-- backend: The backend of the ETL file, it will be used to find the correct rules.
+- backend: The backend of the ETL file.
+Will be used to find the correct rules.
 - easy_sql: Boolean value to indicate whether the ETL file is written in Easy SQL or normal SQL.
 Will default to true.
 - inplace: Boolean value to indicate whether to overwrite the origin file with the fixed output.
 If false the fixed output will be written to a new file with suffix `.fixed.sql`.